-If you’ve been injured in a car accident or you’re involved in a personal injury claim, you might be wondering whether mediation or arbitration will apply to your case.
+If you’ve been injured in a car accident or are involved in a personal injury claim, you might be wondering whether mediation or arbitration will apply to your case.
 Mediation and Arbitration are also known as alternative dispute resolution.

 If you file a lawsuit, the California Constitution guarantees your right to a trial by jury.
 Most personal injury cases settle out of court, and there are pros and cons to using alternative dispute resolution services.